 In 2016, the GoG expanded the scope of the VAW/DV NAP significantly broadening the obligations undertaken by Georgia, as well as ensuring increased protection of VAW/DV victims/survivors.
 Previous NAPs have focused solely on domestic violence.
 The VAW/DV NAPs for 2016-2017 and 2018-2020 cover violence against women more broadly and foresee activities aimed at the awareness raising, strengthening and expansion of services, establishment of a data collection system, further alignment of the legislation and policies with relevant international standards, cooperation with local municipalities and participation of survivors in policymaking.

 In line with the Istanbul Convention, a behavioral correction/rehabilitation programme for perpetrators has been developed (supported by UN Women) and is operated by the MoJ within probation services since 2015 and in two correctional facilities since 2019.
 The programme is based on the Spanish Intervention Programme for the Rehabilitation of GBV Perpetrators (PRIA and PRIA MA).
 Aimed at the reduction/elimination of different types of violent behaviors, modification of sexist and discriminatory conduct and prevention of recidivism, the programme further serves the purpose of helping perpetrators with a history of violent behavior understand the gender dimensions of violence, acquire new skills for the management of disputes and conflicts without resorting to violence and aggression, learn partner relations, and manage the expression of feelings in a constructive manner.
-The programme will therefore contribute to the prevention of violence by disrupting pathways to the perpetration of violence.

 One of the main functions of the State funded Legal Aid Service (LAS) is the prevention of domestic violence and protection of the rights of VAW/DV victims.
 The LAS provides free legal aid to survivors, including legal consultations, drafting of legal document and court representation in protective order proceedings, despite the socioeconomic status of the victim.
 In addition, victims are entitled to free legal aid in civil and administrative cases related to domestic violence.